IE Compatibility Mode View Settings IE11 IE10 IE9 Windows 8/8.1/7

 When compatibility mode is on, websites designed for older browsers will often look better and problems such as out-of-place menus, images, or text will be corrected.
 Computertipsfree.com, however, is not made for older browsers and therefore it looks weird when you try to view it in compatibility mode.

-Simply click the compatibility view button beside the address bar in IE 9 to toggle on and off.
+Simply click the compatibility view mode button beside the address bar in IE 11, IE10 or IE9 to toggle on or off.

 Press F12 to open the developer window, from the browser mode combo box, you can select any browsing mode you like.
 It supports the legacy IE 7 and IE 8 browsing mode as well.
 You can also switch through the document mode if you have problem viewing a page.
 The Quirks mode often solve my problems viewing some pages, for example, the Google Webmaster Tool page.

-Update: Well, with the new releases of Internet Explorer 11 and 10, this feature has been improved and most of the time with it enabled you can still view a new site without problem.
-But this time now we will rarely see any site that is designed for the old browsers.
-Most of them, especially those that top the list of most visited sites, are now updated the cope with the advanced rapid changes of the internet.
+Well, with the new releases of Internet Explorer 11 and 10, this feature has been improved and most of the time with it enabled you can still view a new site without problem.
+But now we will rarely see any site that is designed for the old browsers.
+Most of them, especially those that top the list of most visited sites, are now updated to cope with all the requirements of standard web design.
 Users will rarely need to use compatibility view for internet explorer.
 If a site requires you to view it that way, you might as well just ignore the site unless it is very important to you, but bear in mind that the information in such site may be very outdated and thus shouldn’t be taken as any kind of advice or guidelines.